Egress Software: History

 Security Innovation of the Year at the British Computer Society UK IT Industry Awards.

 The company experienced an influx of customers following the introduction of the European Union’s General Data Protection Regulation in 2018.

-In June, 2021, Egress acquired Aquilai Ltd. for an undisclosed price.
+In June 2021, Egress acquired Aquilai Ltd. for an undisclosed price.

+In April 2024, cybersecurity awareness training vendor KnowBe4 announced the acquisition of Egress Software.
+The acquisition was completed three months later.

 Products

 Egress software is for the secure transfer of emails and documents to non-secure email addresses.